A Planned Community

 The man who turned Paul Duke’s vision into executive neighborhoods in Peachtree Corners was Jim Cowart, who came over to Peachtree Corners in the late 1970s as a land developer.
 The first neighborhood in Peachtree Corners that Jim Cowart developed was Spalding Corners.
 He began Peachtree Station in 1979 and continued the development to include many Peachtree Corner neighborhoods.
 Jim's son, Dan Cowart also become heavily involved in the progress of Peachtree Corners and continued the development of new neighborhoods for the city as well as Wesleyan School.

 Development continued in Peachtree Corners throughout the 1990s and in 1999 the idea of incorporating Peachtree Corners was first proposed.
-It was not until November 8, 2011, during a referendum, vote that the residents of Peachtree Corners elected to incorporate as Gwinnett County's 16th city, and, with a population of almost 40,000, its largest.
+It was not until November 8, 2011, during a referendum that the residents of Peachtree Corners elected to incorporate as Gwinnett County's 16th city, and, with a population of almost 40,000, its largest.
 From there, plans took off and the city officially was incorporated on July 1, 2012.
 The city's first city hall was unveiled during a ribbon cutting ceremony in January, 2013; over 250 individuals attended the event.